TomaszRewak/CoroutineDispatcher/README.md

 dispatcher.Start(); // Prints "12345" and waits for new operations
 ```

 The `Dispatch` method is the simples of the task queueing operations.
-It’s a basic “fire and forget” used when the calling thread is not interested in the result of the execution.
+It’s a basic “fire and forget” used when the calling thread is not interested in the result of the task execution.

 An alternative to the `Dispatch` method is the `Invoke` method.
 It also queues the task on the dispatcher, but stops the calling thread until the execution of that task is over.
 It allows us not only to synchronize threads, but also easily acquire results of computations.